SAManage/Samples/Import Users/README.md

 ## Overview

-This simple script imports other_asset into Samanage based on a CSV data source.
+This simple script syncs users into Samanage based on a CSV data source.
-Each row of the CSV will create a new Site to Samanage as an JSON object based on the [template](https://www.samanage.com/api/users.html).
+Each row of the CSV will sync a User to Samanage as an JSON object based on the [template](https://www.samanage.com/api/users.html).
 In this example, each row has columns which are selected by `row["Column Name"]`.

 To run the script simply enter: